Theatre Simpson Scholarship Weekend is February 19-20, 2015

 The Theatre Simpson scholarship is the highest honor that can be given by the Department of Theatre Arts.
-While the exact dollar amount of the scholarship is determined as a part of your personalized financial aid package, the department views the awarding and the acceptance of a scholarship as the strongest possible statement of commitment between the department and you, the student.
+While the exact dollar amount of the scholarship is determined as part of your personalized financial aid package, the department views the awarding and the acceptance of a scholarship as the strongest possible statement of commitment between the department and you, the student.
 By accepting a scholarship, you are indicating that you agree with and will honor the following conditions in good faith in order to maintain your scholarship.

-- making scholarship activities and requirements a high priority when arranging/managing schedules, with attention to the idea that theatre productions are primarily academically-oriented and therefore always take priority over socially-oriented organizations or conflicts.
+- Making scholarship activities and requirements a high priority when arranging/managing schedules, with attention to the idea that theatre productions are primarily academically oriented and therefore always take priority over socially oriented organizations or conflicts.

-- recognizing that theatre productions are collaborative in nature and therefore dependent upon high quality work from every member of the company the contribution of each person is vital to the success of the project as a whole, whether it be on-stage or off.
+- Recognizing that theatre productions are collaborative in nature and therefore dependent upon high quality work from every member of the company—the contribution of each person is vital to the success of the project as a whole, whether it be on-stage or off.

-- required to put in a minimum of three (3) hours working in the box office per production.
+3) Put in a minimum of three (3) hours working in the box office per production.
 Effective audience service is critical to the success of any production and to the reputation of the department and the college.